Adaptive Design of Experiments for Conservative Estimation of Excursion Sets: Discussion

 The strategies proposed in this work focus on reducing the uncertainty on conservative estimates.
 This objective does not necessarily lead to better overall models for the function or to good covariance hyper-parameters estimation.
-The sequential behavior of hyper-parameters maximum likelihood estimators under SUR strategies needs to be studied in more details.
-See supplementary material for a preliminary study on this aspect.
+The sequential behavior of hyper-parameters maximum likelihood estimators under SUR strategies needs to be studied in more details and, in supplementary material, we report a small preliminary study on this aspect.
+On the other hand, a fully Bayesian approach, accounting for hyper-parameter uncertainty, could be used to strengthen the procedure's overall conservativeness.